ManuelB16/ManuelB16/README.md

-- Hi, I'm Manuel Felipe Barrera
+Hello, I'm Manuel Felipe Barrera
-- I'm an 8th-semester Systems Engineering student with a passion for technology and software development.
+I am currently in my 8th semester of Systems Engineering, with strong expertise in software development and a solid foundation in various programming languages and technologies.
+My key competencies include:

-- I have experience working with various programming languages and frameworks, including Python, Haskell, Java, JavaScript, HTML, CSS, and React.
+Languages: Python, Haskell, Java, JavaScript 🔡
-- Additionally, I have a solid understanding of database management.
+Web Development: HTML, CSS, React :basecamp:

-I'm always looking for new challenges to expand my skills and contribute to exciting projects.
-Feel free to explore my repositories or reach out if you'd like to collaborate!
+Database Management: Proficient in managing and designing database systems 🧮 I am passionate about continuously improving my skills and taking on challenging projects that drive innovation.
+My goal is to collaborate with like-minded developers to build impactful and efficient software solutions.
+Please feel free to explore my repositories, or reach out if you're interested in working together. ⚛️